DISTRHO/DPF-Plugins/dpf/dgl/src/pugl-upstream/README.md

  * Suitable for both continuously rendering applications like games, and event-driven applications that only draw when necessary.

+ * Well-integrated with windowing systems, with support for tracking and manipulating special window types, states, and styles.

  * Small, liberally licensed implementation that is suitable for vendoring and/or static linking.
 Pugl can be installed as a library, or used by simply copying the implementation into a project.